nystrom/rivo/docs/design.md

 Declaring a trait instance `default` means if it overlaps, it should yield to the other instance (unless both are `default`).
 Declaring a trait instance without a flag allows overlapping instances, which may result in an ambiguity error.
 But, imported instance still lose if there's more than once instance.

-> Can we trick aMIGHT have to
+> Can we trick an upstream module into using the wrong instance?
+>
+			module M
+		 	fun foo (a) where Eq a -> a

+module
 ## Linking

 When linking modules, the modules are checked for ambiguous or incomplete open functions and ambiguous open types.